ValdemarGr/gql/docs/server/schema/dsl.md

 ### Builders
 Complex structures may require many special resolver compositions.
 The dsl also introduces a something akin to a builder pattern.
-The `build` function from the previous section, in fact, creates a builder that has many more options than just `from` and `apply`.
+The `build` function from the previous section, creates a builder that has more constructors than just `from` and `apply`.
 ```scala mdoc:silent
 import gql.dsl.FieldBuilder
 val b: FieldBuilder[IO, Int] = build[IO, Int]